treeman/jonashietala/drafts/the_t-342_keyboard_layout.markdown

 ![Base](/images/t-34-2/base.png)

 In my [last iteration][T-34/1] I had `iu` on my middle finger and `ao` on my ring finger.
-That was far from optimal as the ring finger is much stronger, and `ao` is much more common for me.
-It was just an oversight from me when I swapped `Repeat` to the home-row, but it has now been corrected.
+That was far from optimal as the ring finger is stronger, and `ao` is much more common for me.
+It was just an oversight after I swapped `Repeat` to the home-row (from where `o` is now) but it has now been corrected.

 I'll also say that I'm still not convinced that `Repeat` is worth it here.
-Avoiding double taps feels good, and repeating things like `Ctrl-c` is fantastic, but I could see that skipping `Repeat`, moving `o` to the home-row and making space for an extra key is preferable.
-(Maybe put `j` in a better spot...?)
+Avoiding double taps feels good, and repeating things like `Ctrl-c` is fantastic, but I could see that removing `Repeat`, moving `o` to the home-row and making space for an extra key is the better choice.

 # Reduce inner thumb key usage

 Another big change I've made is to reduce the inner thumb key usage (where I fold my thumb to reach the `SHRT` and `SPEC` keys).
 This was a big issue for my right thumb where I'm suffering from RSI (I probably read too much manga on my mobile phone).

-While [T-34/1] had symbols and mods on the thumbs (only used for multiples, as I have single combos for them all) I now only have rarely used keys under the layers there.
+While [T-34/1] had symbols and mods on the thumbs (only used for multiples, as I have single combos for them all) I now only have rarely used keys under the layers there:

 ![Shortcuts](/images/t-34-2/shrt.png)